augures/getting_n_cleaning_data_course_project/tidy_dataset_codebook.md

 Tidy dataset structure
 ======================

-A tidy dataset is prepared as described in README.md file.
+A tidy dataset is prepared as described in README.md file, and saved as UCI_HAR_tidy_dataset.txt file.
+This is CSV file (extension "txt" is used as course submission form doesn't accept files with extension "csv")

 Data from training and test subsets of original dataset are combined together.